msjimc/RunningWindowsProgramsOnLinux/debian.md

 When first run, ```Wine``` may undergo a configuration step before displaying the circularMT interface (Figure 3).

 Once running, data can be imported as described in the [Guide](https://github.com/msjimc/circularMT/tree/master/Guide/README.md).
 While circularMT is running on Debian, the file system will appear like a Windows based system rather than a Linux file system (Figure 3).
-While the user's Download folder is in /home/username/Downloads on Debian it appears to be in c:/users/<username>/Downloads/ to circularMT.
+While the user's Download folder is in /home/username/Downloads on Debian it appears to be in c:/users/<username>/Downloads/ to programs running with Wine.

 <hr />